AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/administering/content-fragments/authoring.md

 ### Compare Version {#compare-version}

-You can compare a previous version of the content fragment to its current version.
+For a content fragment you can compare a previous version against the current version.

 To compare a previous version to the current: